CLEANING TRUCK

 - Ensure truck is clean and fully stocked with tools and supplies.

 - Conduct a trip inspection according to the NSC Standard 13 Pt.
-2 Schedule 1 (See 1001-SWP-T.INSP)
+2 Schedule 1

 COLD WEATHER PRE-START CHECKS (less than °0)